Staff and Board of Directors

 I discovered cycling later in life (30s!) while studying cycling deaths in my PhD research.
 Rather than fear, I learned cycling deaths are quite rare, and this experience moved me to buy a bike and first experience the joy and freedom of cycling.
 Riding my bike is the best when I can do it with my family, and on rides with friends - the social benefit is very important for me.
 I’m passionate about how we can use measurements and methods to drive evidence-based decisions in policy and planning.
 For example, how we monetize and quantify cycling costs and benefits, particularly the social benefits, such as journey ambience and sense of community, impacts decision-making.
 I’m still studying, and am interested in cycling collisions in London, and how we can change attitudes to accelerate cycling uptake in our city.
 I’d love to chat with you about anything cycling in our community!

 I grew up north of London, in Thorndale.
 The summer I was eight I broke a pact with my best friend and learned to ride a bike.
 Though I once rode the 8km to school after missing the bus in grade 5, cycling wasn’t a big deal until later.
-When I was 21 I moved to downtown Toronto and found that cycling was faster, cheaper and more convenient than any other means of transportation.
-When I became a professional photographer I had an extension put on my bike so I could carry my gear.
+At 21 I moved to downtown Toronto and found cycling to be the fastest, cheapest and most convenient means of transportation.
+When I became a photographer, I had an extension put on my bike so I could carry my gear.
 I became Chief Photographer for Dandyhorse, a magazine dedicated to the art and culture of cycling, and got to take portraits of people with their bikes for 7 years.
-When I had kids I attached seats to the back of my bike, which I now remove as they learn to ride on their own.
-Not long after I returned to London in 2015, an acquaintance asked if I’d like to get involved with London Cycle Link.
+When I had kids, I attached seats to the back of my bike, which I now remove as they learn to ride on their own.
+Not long after I returned to London in 2015, I was asked if I’d like to get involved with London Cycle Link.
 From my first introduction I found a welcoming community and saw the great potential for cycling in London.
 I am delighted to have a small part in bringing that potential to life.

 Hailey Tallman, Board Director